glumpyfish/godot_redux/README.md

 Actions must have a `type` property.
 Apart from that, any other property related to the action can be included.

-### Action creators

-Action creators are functions that create and dispatch actions.
-They are called throughout your game code and serve as interfaces to your store.

 ### Reducers

 Reducers respond to the actions that are dispatched to the store and are responsible for applying the changes needed to the store.

 Reducers are pure functions that take 2 parameters: the last known state and an action.
 It outputs a new state.
 It is important that the reducer does not mutate the previous state.
 It must either return the previous state as is (the default case), or create a new dictionary to house the new state.
 The calculation performed by the reducer must be predictable and repeatable and cannot depend on anything else that may produce a different output given the same inputs.

+### Subscribers

+Callback functions can be specified at the time of store creation or individually at a later time.
+They are called whenever the state is changed.
+Due to the static nature of Godot's signal definitions, subscribers will receive all state changes throughout the app.
+To help with this, the reducer name is passed to the callback so it can choose to respond to the appropriate changes.

 ### Store